benfrick/docs-portfolio/doc/commerce/checkout/use-fulfillment-offerings.md

 - Selection of the fulfillment window by the consumer in an experience applies to all items in the fulfillment group

 > **NOTES**:
->- Mixed carts containing Nike By You customized products, pre-order products, or physical gift cards do not have fulfillment windows
+>- Mixed carts containing customized products, pre-order products, or physical gift cards do not have fulfillment windows
 >- Carts with products shipping from different inventory sources may limit the number of fulfillment windows available